-We are subject to complex tax laws in numerous jurisdictions, and, in particular, the applicability of such tax laws to the Transactions (and in particular the tax treatment for entering into the Exchangeable Notes Offering, the 2024 Exchangeable Notes Offering and the 2026 Exchangeable Notes Offering) and certain other financing transactions that we have recently undertaken or may seek to undertake in the near future (including those described in our Current Reports on Form 8-K, filed on April 24, 2020 and May 4, 2020) are uncertain and complex.
+We are subject to complex tax laws in numerous jurisdictions.
 Changes in tax laws could adversely affect our tax position, including our effective tax rate or tax payments.
 In addition, there cannot be certainty that the relevant tax authorities are in agreement with our interpretation of applicable tax laws.
 If our tax positions are challenged by relevant tax authorities, the imposition of additional taxes could increase our effective tax rate and have a negative effect on our business, financial condition and results of operations.
-The occurrence of any of the foregoing tax risks could have a material adverse effect on our business, financial condition and results of operations.
+The occurrence of any of the foregoing tax risks could have a material adverse effect on our business, financial condition and